 See below for BC Hydro’s Residential Rate explanation as seen at the following link. https://www.bchydro.com/accounts-billing/rates-energy-use/electricity-rates/residential-rates.html

 When you get your bill each month or two months, you may be presented with something that looks like the image below.

-Depending who you are, being able to check your electricity usage either interests you or is extremely boring.
-To those who feel the latter, the world is moving to more energy conscious societies, so please get on board and educate yourself now, or risk getting left behind.
+Depending on who you are, being able to check your electricity usage either interests you or is extremely boring.
+To those who feel the latter, the world is moving to more energy-conscious societies, so please get on board and educate yourself now, or risk getting left behind.